apigee/terraform-modules/README.md

 * [X Basic](samples/x-basic) for a basic Apigee X setup with the raw instance endpoints exposed as internal IP addresses.
 * [X with external L7 LB](samples/x-l7xlb) for an Apigee X setup that is exposed via a global external L7 load balancer.
-* [X with external L7 LB and northbound PSC (Preview)](samples/x-nb-psc-xlb) for an Apigee X setup that uses a global external L7 load balancer and a Private Service Connect (PSC) Network Endpoint Group (NEG) to connect to an Apigee instance's service attachment.
+* [X with external L7 LB and northbound PSC](samples/x-nb-psc-xlb) for an Apigee X setup that uses a global external L7 load balancer and a Private Service Connect (PSC) Network Endpoint Group (NEG) to connect to an Apigee instance's service attachment.
-* [X with southbound PSC (Preview)](samples/x-sb-psc) for an Apigee X setup that uses Private Service Connect (PSC) to connect to a backend service in another VPC.
+* [X with southbound PSC](samples/x-sb-psc) for an Apigee X setup that uses Private Service Connect (PSC) to connect to a backend service in another VPC.
 * [X with internal L4 LB and mTLS](samples/x-ilb-mtls) for a basic Apigee X setup plus exposure via regional L4 load balancer and envoy proxy to terminate mTLS.
 * [X with external L4 LB and mTLS](samples/x-l4xlb-mtls) for a basic Apigee X setup plus exposure via global external L4 load balancer and envoy proxy to terminate mTLS.
 * [X with network appliance for transitive peering](samples/x-transitive-peering) for an Apigee X organization that is peered to a network is transitively peered to another VPC that contains the backend.